Muhammad-Hussain456/OOP/01_intro_oop.md

 In it, we:

-* Define or declare variables (properties) and functions (methods)

-in one single place.

-👉 Then, we don't need to write the same code repeatedly ✅
+* Define or declare variables (properties) and functions (methods) in one single place.
+Then, we don't need to write the same code repeatedly.

 ---